 When is the best time to visit the Northern Territory?

-Australia's Northern Territory is an extraordinary place full of breathtaking landscapes that'll stay with you long after you've left so it's no surprise travellers from all over the country flock to explore its deserts, fascinating rock formations, and enchanting national parks.
+Australia's Northern Territory is an extraordinary place full of breathtaking landscapes that'll stay with you long after you've left so it's no surprise travelers from all over the country flock to explore its deserts, fascinating rock formations, and enchanting national parks.
 Due to its geographical location, the Northern Territory is split into two distinct climates, that of the Red Centre and the Top End, with each region experiencing different weather and temperature patterns depending on the season.

-The temperature up north can get quite hot, especially in summer, and this can affect when you should be travelling to either region.
+The temperature up north can get quite hot, especially in summer, and this can affect when you should be traveling to either region.
 We've outlined what to expect during each season and what activities the season is best suited for so you can plan your dream holiday safely and efficiently.